dev0T/myMediaList/README.md

 # Application is available on the web via URL;

 Application is hosted on Heroku.

+## How it works?

+Whenever you watch or want to remember some kind of media you watch/read, add it to the database with a comment!
+You can also add your favorite characters to medias you already added to the database.